-The emphasis on verification/analysis is foremost on the functional behaviour.
-Temporal analysis is usually performed after the functional development.
-Our experience is that the temporal attributes are not serving as direct guiding factors (albeit they are more or less considered) during development, due to that functional behaviour is the most important issue.
+The emphasis on verification is foremost on the functional behaviour.
+Our experience is that the temporal attributes are not serving as direct guiding factors (albeit they are more or less considered) during development.

 Functional behaviour: All of the respondents had a unanimous opinion that analysis and verification of the functional behaviour was the most important activity in the verification and analysis processes (more important than analysis and verification of temporal behaviour).
 The functional behaviour is mainly verified by manual and automatic module and systems tests.
 Failure mode and effect analysis (FMEA) are commonly performed both during development and on complete systems.
-Several interviewees state that source code inspection is performed among the developers and that it serves as analysis/verification of functional behaviour during development.
+Several interviewees state that source code inspection is performed among the developers and that it serves as analysis/verification of functional behaviour.

 Temporal behaviour: The verification of temporal behaviour was said to have lower importance than of functional behaviour.
-The temporal verification of the examined systems commonly involves verification of precedence relations among functions and verifying that deadlines are met i.e., that estimated worst-case execution times holds and the calculated worst case response-times are met.
+The temporal verification of the examined systems commonly involves verification of precedence relations among functions and verifying that deadlines are met i.e., that estimated worst-case execution times holds and that calculated worst case response-times are met.

-Resource utilisation: Many of the examined systems have been evolving for several years.
+Verification of resource utilisation: Many of the examined systems have been evolving for several years.
 The amount of resources, e.g., the number of control units, has been increasing over the years.
 Currently, all of the examined systems have more than enough processing time and available memory to perform the intended computations.
-Hence, verification of resource utilisation, such as memory consumption, is usually not considered.
-However, some interviewees desire possibilities to analyse memory consumptions, mainly to be utilised when the available resources are running low, i.e., before additional resources (ECUs) have to be added to the system.
+Hence, verification of resource utilisation, such as memory consumption, is considered of lower importance.
+However, some interviewees desire possibilities to analyse memory consumption, mainly to be used when the available resources (ECUs) have to be added to the system.